zainzafarpro/reactjs/README.md

 After that we have installed a bundler called parcel, This bundler will help us bundle our code which will be used on production

 **What Parcel do?**

+Parcel itself doesn't do much but it gives responsibility of different tasks to different packages.
+So Parcel is like a manager.

 - Dev builds
 - local server
 - HMR = Hot module replacement(auto refresh)